Radio simulators are used to teach and examine the course. The exam also includes a short written test.

 Training time for the RYA Short Range Certificate Course must be a minimum of 10 hours which may include up to 3 hours of guided self-learning.

-When you have booked your course you will be sent the accompanying SRC pack which includes the VHF Handbook G31 and exam application form.
+When you have booked your course you will be sent the accompanying SRC pack which includes the VHF Handbook G31 and exam report form.
 A list of topics that you must cover, using the VHF handbook, prior to attending the course will be included in your joining information.

 Please be aware, if you hold the ‘old’ VHF licence (pre-1999) you need to upgrade your qualification if you purchase new equipment.